 To protect their overseas investments, the imperialists raise huge armies and navies, not only to forcibly subjugate oppressed people seeking independence from foreign domination but to make war against other imperialist countries competing for control.
 World War I and World War II are examples of two such inter-imperialist rivalries, where whole portions of the world were carved up among the major imperialist powers in Europe, Japan, and the United States.

 But World War II signaled a turning point in world imperialist relations.
 After 6 years of global slaughter that took 50 million lives, the United States emerged as the world’s most powerful imperialist country, gaining control of former European empires in Asia and Africa.
 The U.S., which had become an imperialist power in 1898, had already gained control of Latin America by the end of World War I.

 Today, they call it globalization, but it’s still imperialism.
-The Pentagon has a $2.7 trillion budget and some 800 military bases in more than 70 countries.
+The Pentagon budget and military contracts exceed $1 trillion a year, with some 800 military bases in more than 80 countries.
 Some countries occupied by U.S. imperialism are out-and-out colonies, like Puerto Rico, the Virgin Islands, and Guam.
-Others are run by puppet regimes such as in Honduras and Colombia.
+Others are run by puppet regimes such as in Guatamala and El Salvador.
 Whatever the form of government, the results are the same.
 The oppressed nation remains a one-crop or one-mineral “underdeveloped” economy, its riches systematically pumped out to fill the vaults of the big U.S. banking institutions.

-These banks, which stand at the pinnacle of imperialism, have their branch offices from Bangkok to Beirut, brom Buenos Aires to Bombay.
+These banks, which stand at the pinnacle of imperialism, have their branch offices from Bangkok to Beirut, from Buenos Aires to Bombay.